Atelfo/Atelfo.github.io/_posts/2022-01-01-expected-value-and-ergodicity-in-biotech.md

 This all being said, clinical development programs are long.
 A full development program takes ~10 years (~2 years for phase 1, ~3.5 years each for a phase 2 or 3 and ~1 year for regulatory approval)[^2][^12].
 With typical burn rates on the range of $30-50m per annum per program a biotech on the road to ruin with a few hundred million in cash may lumber on as one of the "walking dead" for upwards of a decade before finally succumbing.

-#### Tying it all together
+### Tying it all together
-In summary, expected value (or NPV, if you prefer) is commonly used to make development decisions as they are presumed to quantify the real current value of investing in a clinical development program.
+In summary, expected value (or NPV, if you prefer) is commonly used to make development decisions as it is presumed to quantify the real current value of investing in a clinical development program.
 However, expected value is a flawed measure in the real non-ergodic world with problems whether it is applied to evaluate single programs or many programs over time.

 When used to evaluate the value of a single program in isolation the expected value tells you little about what to expect from the outcome of the program as the variance and range of possible outcomes are abstracted away into a single value.
 As most outcomes in biotech are binary the number is only meaningful across an (infinitely) large number of trials.
 Unfortunately, applying expected value across many development programs in the hope that the variance in outcomes will eventually average out is not necessarily a safe approach either, as over time the risk of ruin means that real captured value is likely lower than the theoretical cumulative expected value.